-While investigating the security practices we discovered that some of them cannot be placed in a specific stage of SDLC.
-Some practices are project-wide (e.g., cover all stages of SDLC), and some practices are organization-wide and cover all projects within a company.
-We therefore divided all security practices into three categories: (1) organization-wide, (2) security practices that cover all stages of SDLC, and (3) practices for a specific project.
-We used the reference text about the framework to position a practice in a given column.
-If it was not stated explicitly for a practice which stage it is applicable two, the authors discussed this case and made a joint decision on where to position this practice.
+During the investigation of security practices, we discovered that certain practices cannot be associated with specific stages of the SDLC.
+Some practices are project-wide, covering all stages of the SDLC, while others are organization-wide, applicable to all projects within a company.
+As a result, we divided all security practices into three categories: (1) organization-wide, (2) practices that cover all stages of the SDLC, and (3) practices specific to a particular project.
+To determine the placement of each practice, we referred to the framework mentioned in the respective texts.
+In cases where the applicability of a practice to a stage was not explicitly stated, the authors discussed and made a joint decision on where to position it.

-Some authors emphasize that their security approaches are process-agnostic and security practices do not map explicitly to the specific stages of SDLC~\cite{mcgraw2006software, griponssd2015}.
-We use the SDLC as the natural mapping for the majority of security practices performed during secure software development.
-In this survey, we provided our explanation of the methodologies, but we tried to follow the authors' ideas as accurately as possible.
-However, if the author does not explain some specific security practice in the text, we decided not to put those practices in the table (e.g., in ISDF methodology ~\cite{alkussayer2010isdf} there is no explanation of \textit{logging and tracing} in the coding phase).
+Some authors emphasize that their security approaches are process-agnostic, and their security practices do not explicitly map to specific stages of the SDLC~\cite{mcgraw2006software, griponssd2015}.
+While conducting this literature review, we provided our interpretation of the methodologies, aiming to adhere as closely as possible to the authors' ideas.
+However, if the author did not explain a specific security practice in the text, we chose not to include these practices in the table.
+For instance, in the ISDF methodology ~\cite{alkussayer2010isdf}, there is no explanation of the \textit{logging and tracing} practice in the coding phase.

-26 SSDMs for the Waterfall software development sorted by publication date and classified by origin are displayed in Table~\ref{tab:waterfall}.
-The other two methodologies applicable to Agile development are shown in Table~\ref{tab:agile}.
-In Table~\ref{tab:agile} bucket practices are marked in green, every sprint in red , and one-time in blue.
-In both tables we provide the (possibly shortened) names of the security practices per each studied methodology.
-If the name of the practice coincides with the column name, we denote it with the checkmark $\checkmark$.
-To avoid confusion in the terminology, we use the term SAST to describe static analysis and source code analysis.
+Table~\ref{tab:waterfall} displays 26 SSDMs for Waterfall software development, sorted by publication date and classified by origin.
+The two methodologies applicable to Agile development are presented in Table~\ref{tab:agile}.
+In this table, bucket practices are marked in green, every-sprint practices are marked in red, and one-time practices are marked in blue.
+Both tables provide the (potentially abbreviated) names of the security practices for each studied methodology.
+If a practice's name corresponds to the column name, it is denoted with a checkmark $\checkmark$.
+To ensure clarity, we utilize the term SAST to refer to static analysis and source code analysis.

 \begin{landscape}

 \LTcapwidth{\textwidth}

 \end{landscape}